-What is overtime?
+What is Overtime?
 How should I think about it?

 When kids reach their screen time limit, you have the option of allowing them to self-elect to go over time.
 If you allow it, whenever they decide to go over their limit, they enter "Overtime" and are periodically shown "Overtime reminders" that they're over their limit.
 You'll receive a notification each time they decide to keep going.

-How do I change overtime settings?
+How do I change Overtime settings?

 1. Open the Screenable parent app, tap your kid, and select the device you want to adjust.